Wowo-chukwudi/my_portfolio/README.md

 ### Challenges

-- Making the landscape orientation responsive
+- Making the landscape orientation's UI responsive.
+I solved it by completing rebuilding and adding new components specifically for the landscape view

 ### Continued development

-I would have added more pages like portfoilo (aka My work), educational background, work experience and a separate contact me page.
+If i had more time, I would have worked on the My work page to display all the works i have done so far.
+I would have also added more pages like educational background, work experience and a separate contact me page.